Malaysia's king rejects emergency rule in blow to PM Muhyiddin

 The king also called for politicians to end any politicking that could destabilise the administration and highlighted the importance of the forthcoming budget, which the government is due to present on Nov.
 6.

-If Muhyiddin fails to win the house’s approval, he could face a vote of no-confidence which in turn could trigger an election.
+Muhyiddin’s failure to win the house’s approval on the budget would be a vote of no-confidence against him, which in turn could trigger an election.

-The prime minister’s office did not immediately respond to a request for comment on the king’s decision.
+Muhyiddin said the cabinet would discuss the king’s rejection of his request.

+“I am grateful for His Majesty’s trust in the government under my leadership and accept well the advice that the government’s stability should not be affected,” he said in a statement.

 Muhyiddin has been in a precarious position since he took office in March with a two-seat majority.
 Last month Anwar said that, with the help of administration defectors, he has the parliamentary majority to form a new government.